Can Creators Find How to Get Paid? A Usability Benchmark That Changed the Answer

 • Not found = red

-Their customer care and community managers handled recruitment and initial outreach and I followed up to schedule and conduct their interviews and coordinate their incentives.
-The product team initially wanted only new users (< 2 month accounts) to be recruited but we had difficulty, so we expanded the term to ~1-year.
+The client’s customer care and community managers handled initial recruitment outreach.
+I followed up to schedule interviews and coordinate incentives.
+The product team initially wanted only new users (accounts under two months old), but recruitment proved difficult.
+We therefore expanded the criteria to include users with approximately one year of account history — a change that ultimately produced richer findings.

-Within 2 days of each interview, I spent hours replaying the videos, transcribing the responses and quotes into corresponding cells on a master spreadsheet which was then graded by color and turned into a heat map.
-Responses were color-coded by background per the criteria above, and key text was made bold or bold red in order to easily identify issues.
+Within two days of each interview, I replayed the videos and transcribed responses into corresponding cells on a master spreadsheet.
+I then graded each cell by color and built the heat map, color-coding each response per the criteria above and bolding key text in red to flag issues at a glance.

 Part 2 of the study (left side of heat map) showed a 17% improvement over Part 1 (right).
 Cells in red for the third question revealed a navigation label issue which was corrected and re-tested prior to launch.

-The second part of the study showed a 17% improvement from the first part — observing creators finding key information about their businesses quicker and more easily.
+The second part of the study showed a 17% improvement over the first — creators found key information about their businesses faster and more easily.

-Even though the client had an internal UX Research team, it was helpful to them to hire an independent research consultant to conduct this research for several reasons:
+Although the client had an internal UX Research team, hiring an independent consultant offered specific advantages:

-• I was able to look at the product with fresh eyes and facilitate sessions with less bias
+• First, I was able to look at the product with fresh eyes and facilitate sessions with less bias.

-• it was easier for me to deliver insights / recommendations that may have been difficult for internal stakeholders to hear
+• Additionally, it was easier to deliver insights and recommendations that might have been difficult for internal stakeholders to hear.

-I divided each video into clips, uploaded the clips to the client’s storage drive, and linked them cell-by-cell into the sheet containing the heat map.
-This was one of the most time-consuming and repetitive parts of the process and potentially unnecessary.
-I wouldn’t do this for a future project unless the client confirmed they were going to watch — it could be done with markers within the larger video.
+I divided each video into clips, uploaded them to the client’s storage drive, and linked them cell-by-cell into the heat map spreadsheet.
+This was one of the most time-consuming parts of the process — and potentially unnecessary.
+For a future project, I would use markers within the larger video instead, unless the client confirmed they planned to watch individual clips.

 A long-form case study of this project is available for presentation in person.